 Shakes.
 Bars.
 Dogma.

-I first heard about frequent feedings in Body For Life by Bill Phillips.
-He and others stated that frequent feedings would elevate your metabolism, feed your muscles with protein, and help you torch the fat 24/7.
-Fortunately for Bill, he also had a supplement company to provide you with “healthy” snacks, and a magazine to reinforce the idea with articles and ads.
+I first heard about frequent feedings in the '90s bestseller, Body For Life.
+The book claimed that frequent feedings would elevate your metabolism, feed your muscles with protein, and help you torch the fat 24/7.
+Fortunately for the book's author, he also had a supplement company to provide you with “healthy” snacks, and a magazine to reinforce the idea with articles and ads.

 People seem to like this idea because—let’s face it—we love to eat.
 Supplement companies like to sell bars and shakes.
 And magazines LOVE advertising dollars, so they keep re-printing the idea that you must supplement snacks between meals.
 It’s a win-win-win.